THE CANINES FOR DISABLED KIDS SCHOLARSHIP

 Scholarship Recipient Requirements

-- Child must have a physical disability or be in the Autism Spectrum
+· Child must have a physical disability, psychological disability or be in the Autism Spectrum

 Distribution of Funds

-- Scholarships will be paid directly to the training organization, on behalf of the approved service team, after the client has graduated and completed 3 month successful partnership
+· Scholarships will be paid directly to the training organization, on behalf of the approved service team, after the client and dog have completed training and completed 3 month successful partnership after the training

-- Applications for scholarships will be considered quarterly, but paid out as outlined above.
-Applications due dates for each quarter will be posted on the CDK website
+· Applications for scholarships will be considered semiannually, but paid out as outlined above.
+Applications due dates for each period will be posted on the CDK website

 Applications should be sent to: